 Slow Cooker Greek Lentil Soup

 Slow Cooker Greek Lentil Soup is a vegetarian soup with tomatoes, spinach, and Feta cheese and this is delicious!
-This is a must-make soup if you’re a fan of Greek flavors.
+This is a must-make soup if you’re a fan of Greek flavors and if you check the nutritional it’s relatively low in net carbs.

 This Slow Cooker Greek Lentil Soup starts with just lentils, chopped celery and onion, garlic, vegetable or chicken stock, canned tomatoes, and spices, and if you chop the vegetables the night before it’s easy to throw in the slow cooker in the morning and let it cook all day.
 When you get home, add chopped spinach to the soup with some lemon juice and cook a bit longer, then scoop into bowls, add Feta, and you have a tummy-warming soup for dinner.
 I’ve never used Feta as a soup topper before, but I loved how it added a vibrant burst of flavor.